Was Jesus a Real Person?

 It is based on faith or is is based on evidence?

-These questions are what need to be contemplated, and we must be honest about it.
-These are what need substantiation if anything does.
-And on that, we can categorically and indubitably say that no historical evidence beyond fairy tales and ancient folklore exists.
+These questions need to be contemplated, and we must be honest about them.
+We can categorically and indubitably say there is no historical evidence for these magnificent hallmarks beyond holy scriptures.
 However, faith does not need evidence.
 Faith needs commitment.
-And both viewpoints need honesty.
+Both viewpoints need honesty.

 Jesus preaching the gospel.